plone/volto/docs/source/configuration/environmentvariables.md

 You can use the `ADDONS` environment variable to enable and configure add-ons in your project.

-When running your app, the add-ons will shadow components, and will be loaded in the following order:
+When running your app, the add-ons will be loaded in the following order:

 - the file `package.json`
 - programmatically set in the file `volto.config.js`